 Festival of Three Kings

 Tourist Guide Barcelona notes the tradition of gift giving comes from the Feast of the Three Kings or Feast of Epiphany.
-Children write letters to the Three Kings much the same way American children write to Santa Claus.
+Italian children write letters to the Three Kings much the same way American children write to Santa Claus.
 On January 5, the Three Kings arrive and give children candy.
 That night children leave their shoes near a window (similar to Christmas stocking traditions) to be filled with the gifts they requested.
 There's always the risk of receiving a lump of coal if they've been bad.
-Some families have also adopted the western Christmas tradition of a Christmas tree and gifts from Santa Claus.
+Some Italian families have also adopted the western Christmas tradition of a Christmas tree and gifts from Santa Claus.

-Why Presents Are Placed Under the Tree
+Why Presents are Placed Under the Tree

 Another common gift giving custom is to donate to charities.
 In keeping with the Christian ethic of helping those in need, donors give money or donate items, such as food and clothing.
-Christmas donations are a significant part of many non-profits yearly fundraising budget.
+Christmas donations are a significant part of many non-profits yearly fundraising budgets.

 The Many Reasons Why We Give Presents at Christmas

 While the reasons for giving presents vary, this custom has made the Christmas season full of surprises and joy.
-The tradition of gift giving at Christmas is centuries old, and reminds people of the magical birth in a stable so long ago.
+The tradition of gift giving at Christmas is centuries old, and reminds people of Christ's magical birth in a stable so long ago.